 NUMBERS 15 Number of tenuretrack faculty members joining Lafavette this 2023-24 academic year.
 Get to know them all at: news.lafayette.edu/ newfaculty2023.
-LAFAYETTE-FALL 2023 planning process, titled "Becoming Lafayette," and campus master planning.
-Both planning processes are well underway and on schedule.
-Extensive information about both is available online.
-The Strategic Plan Steering Committee, supported by a Feasibility and Implementation Committee and consulting firm Grant Thornton, has assigned campus working groups to conduct further analysis and make specific recommendations for College strategic priorities, and the campus community will continue to be invited to contribute to the deliberations as the College moves to finalize the plans by summer 2024.
+LAFAYETTE-FALL 2023 The Strategic Plan Steering Committee, supported by a Feasibility and Implementation Committee and consulting firm Grant Thornton, has assigned campus working groups to conduct further analysis and make specific recommendations for College strategic priorities, and the campus community will continue to be invited to contribute to the deliberations as the College moves to finalize the plans by summer 2024.
 Following discussions now underway with the Strategic Planning Steering Committee to align the themes and goals of both plans, the community will soon be invited to provide a new round of feedback and perspectives on the emerging campus master plan.
 The SmithGroup is assisting the College in the process.